XanaduAI/MrMustard/README.md

 - Two-mode gates:
     - beam splitter, Mach-Zehnder interferometer, two-mode squeezing, CX, CZ, CPHASE
 - N-mode gates (with dedicated Riemannian optimization):
-    - Interferometer (unitary), RealInterferometer (orthogonal), Gaussian transformation (symplectic)
+    - Interferometer (unitary), RealInterferometer (orthogonal), Ggate (symplectic)
-- Single-mode states (parallelizable):
+- Single-mode states:
-    - Vacuum, Coherent, SqueezedVacuum, Thermal, Fock
+    - Vacuum, Coherent, SqueezedVacuum, Thermal, Number
 - Two-mode states:
     - TMSV (two-mode squeezed vacuum)
 - N-mode states:
-    - Gaussian
+    - GKet
 - Photon number moments and entropic measures
 - PNR detectors and Threshold detectors with trainable quantum efficiency and dark counts
-- Homodyne, Heterodyne and Generaldyne measurements
+- Homodyne and PNR measurements
 - Composable circuits
 - Plug-and-play backends (`numpy` as default)
-- An abstraction layer `XPTensor` for seamless symplectic algebra (experimental)

 # The lab module
 The lab module contains things you'd find in a lab: states, transformations, measurements, circuits.
 States can be used at the beginning of a circuit as well as at the end, in which case a state is interpreted as a measurement (a projection onto that state).
 Transformations are usually parametrized and map states to states.
 The action on states is differentiable with respect to the state and to the gate parameters.